 On the beautiful grounds of the University of Psychiatric Services in Bern stands a small museum displaying the history of psychiatric care at the location of the former Waldau Insane Asylum.

 The museum was established in 1914 by doctor Walter Morgenthaler, who worked in the Waldau clinic.
-Noting that many of the patients developed unusual and interesting artistic talents as a result of their psychiatric illnesses, he assembled a large collection of patients’ artwork and texts.
+Noting that many of the patients developed unusual and interesting artistic talents as a result of their psychiatric conditions, he assembled a large collection of patients’ artwork and texts.
 The most spectacular of these are the furniture of Adolf Wölfli, who would become known as one of the most productive art brut masters.

 In addition to artwork, the museum shows a number of old handling and treatment aids and give a pretty good idea about the actual conditions of how the patients were treated and maintained.
 The methods could be both brutal and bizarre.
 One strange and short lived treatment was known as “centrifuge therapy.”